-Jack Baum is a second-year student double majoring in political science and economics.
+Jack Baum is a third-year student double majoring in political science and economics.
 He’s a member of College Republicans, Young Americans for Liberty, and Students for a Just Society.
-Jack also interned for the Senate Campaign of Daniel Gade in Virginia.
+In the past, Jack was a senior intern for the Senate Campaign of Daniel Gade in Virginia.
 He looks forward to bridging the divides on campus and having real conversations about real issues.

-Coura Fall is a junior majoring in Political Science and minoring in International Studies.
-She is currently a Policy Intern at the Rhode Island General Assembly, working on a team to explore the reconstruction of the state's police force.
-She is also former Education Chair for AU NAACP and AUx Peer Facilitator and is a staff writer for The Blackprint.
+Coura Fall is a senior majoring in Political Science and minoring in International Studies.
+She previously served as a Policy Intern at the Rhode Island General Assembly, working on a team to explore the reconstruction of the state's police force.
+She is also the former Education Chair for AU NAACP and AUx Peer Facilitator and is a staff writer for The Blackprint.
 Coura is excited to have robust discussions with the AU community on pressing issues while fostering an environment of positivity and respect.

-Emma Semaan is a sophomore pursuing a BA in Economics and in Interdisciplinary Studies: Communication, Legal Institutions, Economics, and Government (CLEG) at American University.
-She is currently a Program Coordinator for the Politics, Policy, and Law Scholars’ Program in the School of Public Affairs, and she most recently took on a summer collaboration series between PPL and the Project on Civil Discourse.
+Emma Semaan is a senior pursuing a BA in Economics and in Interdisciplinary Studies: Communication, Legal Institutions, Economics, and Government (CLEG) at American University.
+She is currently a Program Coordinator for the Politics, Policy, and Law Scholars’ Program in the School of Public Affairs, and in the past, she took on a summer collaboration series between PPL and the Project on Civil Discourse.
 She is also the Junior Editor at HerCampus Magazine’s AU Chapter, where she started the “Modern Affairs” Column in Spring 2020.
 Her current focus includes research on the effects of partisanship in America, and she is excited to begin exploring this conversation and others as a Peer Facilitator.